JaKooLit/Fedora-Hyprland/config/hypr/HelpFile.md

   - scripts for wallpaper stuff are located in *~/.config/hypr/scripts* file names `DarkLight.sh` `DarkLight-swaybg.sh` `Wallpaper.sh` `WallpaperSelect.sh` `WaybarStyles.sh` (last one for waybar)

   - swww is broken if you use fractional scaling.
 Use swaybg as your wallpaper provider.
+  - Sample of swaybg for wallpaper is located in ~/.config/hypr/configs/Execs.conf

 # Monitor, executables, keybindings, window rules,
   files are located in *~/.config/hypr/configs*